Know Before You Go

 Where Are You Traveling From?

 The first step in planning your trip is to determine where to begin your travel.
-If you're new to NJ TRANSIT, learn about park-n-ride options, or station details for the closest station to your home or work by visiting our Station Information Page.
+If you're new to NJ TRANSIT, learn about park & ride options, or station details for the closest station to your home or work by visiting our Station Information Page.

-Parking at many rail stations is extremely limited on weekdays until about 6 p.m.
-If you are traveling before that time, you may wish to have someone drop you off at the nearest station, or use a station with a large parking facility such as:
+Parking at many rail stations and some bus park & ride locations is extremely limited on weekdays until about 6 p.m.
+If you are traveling before that time, you may wish to have someone drop you off at the nearest station, or use a station with a large parking facility or bus park & ride such as:

 Getting Around Manhattan to Broadway